The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Character

 - The Grace Kelly size.
 Classic proportions.
-Substantial presence.
 Best for taller frames (5'7"+).
+Strong vintage collector following — particularly Box Calf pre-2000.

 - Market Reality